memgraph/docs/docs/reference-guide/indexing.md

 When it comes to label properties indexes, MemgraphDB stores a list of specific properties that are used in label properties indexes.
-This list is ordered to make the search more faster.
+This list is ordered to make the search faster.
 All property types can be ordered.
 First they are ordered based on the type and then within the type.

 ## Display available indexes